-What seems to be common to most brands that are seeking a ‘brand narrative is the desire for some kind of inspirational raison d’être’.
+What seems to be common to most brands that are seeking a ‘brand narrative’ is the desire for some kind of inspirational raison d’être.
 They’re finding it a challenge to articulate what they’re really about with the branding basics of vision, mission, values and elevator pitch.
 Many find it hard to even put their finger on what these things are, or should be.
 Vision and mission typically blur into one, and values morph from beliefs into a list of desirable character traits (Honest, Approachable, Passionate etc), which end up sounding just a yawn away from everyone else’s.

-The brand narrative is a chance to give employees, brand guardians, agencies and customers something a little more substantial: a bold, succinct, inspirational statement that stakes out the brand’s unique place and purpose in the world, pulling together the narrative thread from its early history to the current day.
+The brand narrative is a chance to give employees, brand guardians, agencies and customers something a little more substantial: a bold, succinct, inspirational statement that stakes out the brand’s unique place and purpose in the world, pulling together the narrative thread from its early history to the present day.
 It’s more than the simple what-we-do of an elevator pitch.
-It’s a thing of spirit and substance that can define, encourage and embolden, and drive all a brand’s communications.
+It’s a thing of spirit and substance that can define, encourage and embolden, and drive all of a brand’s communications.

 So how should clients go about developing their own brand narrative?
 As a copywriter who’s been through the process a few times for major brands, I’ve gathered a few dos and don’ts that might be useful.